ch0m5/Game-Design-Pillars/README.md

 # The Pillars of Game Design and Development
 ### by Carles Homs

-“I am [Carles Homs](https://www.linkedin.com/in/ch0m5/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
-This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).”
+"I am [Carles Homs](https://www.linkedin.com/in/ch0m5/), student of the [Bachelor’s Degree in Video Games by UPC at CITM](https://www.citm.upc.edu/ing/estudis/graus-videojocs/).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu)."

 ## What is a Game Pillar?
 A *pillar* is a term used to define an element that serves as a supporting, integral part of something, so we can assume a Game Pillar is a fundamental part of a Game that works as a **foundation** for its design.